geoHeil/geomesaSparkFirstSteps/README.md

 Some thoughts

-- we might need an R tree to do efficient multi polygon lookups
+- we might need an R tree to do efficient multi polygon lookups.
+Geomesa in memory only supports points not polygons
     - see chat here https://gitter.im/locationtech/geomesa with comments of @jnh5y
     > I think I'd just write the obvious filters against a list of bounding boxes if I recall, the GeoMesa In-Memory module creating a simple index for points